ka215/forkor/README.md

 This application project is just the beginning.
 We would like to make it easier to use, improve it, and grow steadily.

-* If there are any defects, malfunctions or any troubles, please let me know.
+* If there are any defects, malfunctions or any troubles, please let us know.
 * If you have a desired function, please request it.
 * Of course, making some donations will also help us.

 That is why we look for your cooperation.

+##

+Code and documentation copyright 2020 the [ka2](https://ka2.org/forkor/).
+Code released under the [MIT License](https://raw.githubusercontent.com/ka215/forkor/master/LICENSE).